fmmmlee/D2Solo/README.md

 #### Status

-Currently a WIP.
+**As of season 10, changes in Destiny 2's peer-to-peer networking have rendered port blocking ineffectual and this application is defunct as a result.
+I may try alternate methods that can block the new Steam-integrated networking implementation.**

 UI snapshot, actual size:

 ![2-18-20-d2soloUI](https://user-images.githubusercontent.com/30479162/74798244-1b91fd80-5282-11ea-91c2-54d8e9ad6632.png)